DTW-DanWard/OctopusDeployUtilities/docs/Rationale.md

 ## Use Your Imagination
 With the data in easily usable JSON files, you can do anything:
 * Search across all the projects using just a text editor like VS Code, Atom or Sublime.
-Or write your own search tool.
+Or use the [ODU search tool](SearchingVariables.md).
 * Compare similar projects to see where they are different.
 * Get data/reporting on anything you can think of.
 What's the average number of variables per project?
 Sure, that's easy to find out.
 * Programmatically compare two exports instead of manually comparing with a diff tool.

 Still need more convincing?
-See some detailed examples in [what can you do with exports](WhatCanYouDo.md).
-And maybe review [best practices and testing rules](BestPracticesTestingRules.md) to get a feel for the benefits of automated testing.
+Check out the [best practices and testing rules](BestPracticesTestingRules.md) to get a feel for the benefits of automated testing.

 If you are ready to start, check out [setup & usage](SetupUsage.md).